Therapy isn't a formula. It's a process — one that's shaped by who you are, what you're carrying, and where you want to go.

 CFT is particularly helpful for people who struggle with high levels of shame, self-criticism, or self-blame.
 It draws on neuroscience and evolutionary psychology to help you develop genuine self-compassion — not as a way of avoiding accountability, but as a more effective foundation for change than self-attack.

-The free 15-minute consultation is a chance to ask questions about the approach, talk through what you're looking for, and get a sense of whether working together feels like a good fit.
+The free consultation is a chance to ask questions about the approach, talk through what you're looking for, and get a sense of whether working together feels like a good fit.
 No pressure either way.